Return from Death (Frankenstein 2000): Production

 The film marked Aristide Massaccesi's comeback as a horror director after several years away from the genre (excluding uncredited work on a few embattled shoots).
 This was in part due to his willingness to allocate his Filmirage company's best budgets to other members of his stable.
 At an early stage, the project was attached to Alberto Lonardi, usually an assistant director, perhaps for bureaucratic reasons.
 Initially known as just Ritorno dalla morte, it originated from an unproduced script written by Masaccessi's protégé Michele Soavi, which did not contain Frankenstein themes and which Massaccesi compared to Patrick.
 That incarnation was due to enter production in November 1990.
 As with other Filmirage fantasy films, it would begin shooting in Italy, but would also include some location work in the U.S. to broaden its commercial appeal.

 Ultimately, it did not proceed and Massaccesi decided to transform the film into a modern re-imagining of Frankenstein.
 He asked fellow director Lucio Fulci, for whom he was producing Door to Silence, to introduce him to his writer at the time, Antonio Tentori.
 Tentori started the rewrites in early 1991, teaming up with Massaccesi's partner Donatella Donati while retaining sizeable components of Soavi's draft.
 Massaccesi re-watched James Whale's classic 1931 adaptation so that he could add visual nods to it during key scenes.
-He considered both Return from Death and Frankenstein 2000 as the title, and advertised the film under the latter name at the MIFED trade show.
+He considered both Return from Death and Frankenstein 2000 as the title, and advertised the film under the latter name at the MIFED (Mercato internazionale del film e del documentario) trade show.
 The picture had a listed budget of slightly less than ITL 2 billion, equivalent to about US$1.6 million at the time.

 As the project marked Massaccesi's return to horror, he cast Cinzia Monreale, who had starred in his well regarded Buio Omega, in the female lead.
 Although Italian-based Donald O'Brien had previously worked for him as well, the Irish actor was hired through a twist of fate, after a domestic accident left him with a limp that reminded the director of the creature's gait in the classic Universal films.
 Despite the Anglophone pseudonyms found in the credits, the make-up effects were done by Fantastudio Produzioni, an Italian team headed by Danilo Del Monte.

 Photography started in the Rome agglomeration in March 1992, using the former Dino De Laurentiis studios, then known as Kinepolis.
 Early into production, D'Amato announced that he intended to shoot the film's exteriors in Vienna, Austria, as he wanted the investigation scenes to have a different feel than the mafia movies that often used the Italian capital as a backdrop.
 The finished product does include a few establishing shots of Mariazell, an Austrian town which was a principal location of Filmirage's contemporary erotic thriller Sul filo del rasoio.
 However, exteriors featuring the main actors were all filmed around Rome and the neighboring city of Viterbo.